Last Updated: March 30, 2023

 Your car can get damaged without getting into an accident.
 And this is the reason why people get comprehensive (sometimes called full) coverage.

+Naturally, the average cost of full coverage car insurance is higher.
 It covers any damage caused by:

 - Hurricanes, tornadoes